cpee2024/cpee2024.github.io/submission.md

 # Registration

-In order to participate in our event you will have to register in [the conference system](https://indico.cern.ch/event/1266166/).
+In order to participate in our event you will have to register in [the conference system](...).

 # Submission

 You are invited to submit a paper (3-4 A4 pages in [IEEE format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn)).
 Each submission will be evaluated by reviewers.

-You can submit your paper after registration in [our conference system](https://indico.cern.ch/event/1266166/).
+You can submit your paper after registration in [our conference system](...).
 After registering in the `indico.cern.ch` service you can register at our event, and submit a new abstract.

 # Payment

-The early-bird fee is available untill *20/08/2023*.
+The early-bird fee is available untill *.../2024*.

 |-----------------------|------------|-------------|
 | Participation type    | Early-bird | Regular fee |